seL4/sel4-tutorials/apps/hello-camkes-2/README.md

  * @TAG(NICTA_BSD)
  */

-This is an example of a simple CAmkES system using RPC connections.
+This is an example of a simple CAmkES system using events and dataports.